Adewale-1/IndoorNav/README.md

 ## Acknowledgments

-- Thanks to [Daniel](https://github.com/danield33) for his significant contributions to this project.
+- Thanks to [Daniel](https://github.com/danield33), Stanley, and Jacob for their significant contributions to this project.
 - Also, thanks to the open source community for providing the resources needed to learn and build this project.

 Project Link: [https://github.com/Adewale-1/IndoorNav](https://github.com/your_username/repo_name)